GDSC-DGU/2025-APAC-SolutionChallenge-Globook/.github/ISSUE_TEMPLATE/--feature-----feature-request.md

 ---
-name: "[ Feature ] - Feature request"
+name: "[Feature] Feature Request"
-about: "✨ Feature Template "
+about: "✨ Suggest a new feature"
-title: "[ Feature ] - "
+title: "[Feature] - "
-labels: feature ✨
+labels: "feature ✨"
 assignees: ''
 ---

-## 🛠️ 계획된 개발 기능
+## 🛠️ Planned Feature
-어떠한 기능 / 화면을 만드는지 적습니다.
+Describe the feature or screen you plan to develop.

-## 🛠 기능 구현 세부사항
+## 📝 Feature Details
-해당 기능들이 요구하는 사항 등을 적습니다.
+List the specific requirements or details for this feature.

-## 🛠 참고사항
+## 📝 Additional Notes
-해당 기능들에 있어 특이사항을 적습니다.
+Include any special considerations or notes for this feature.

-## 📝 check-lists
+## ✅ Checklist
 - [ ]